Red Hen Publications

 Because once you consider the matter without such pre-established assumptions and manage to dismiss the distraction represented by Lavender and Parvati from the equation, the picture you get is just as likely to be down to Hermione lagging somewhat behind in her social development as it is any indication that she is any appreciable distance ahead of her “peer group”.

-As of March 2004, we were suddenly expected to believe that if her parents hadn’t pulled strings to get her admitted into primary school a year early.
+As of March 2004, we were expected to believe that if her parents hadn’t pulled strings to get her admitted into primary school a year early.
 She would have been in the same class as Ginny and Colin Creevy, where, perhaps, once one gives the matter some serious consideration, she really belonged, developmentally.
-She certainly behaves in a manner which would support this conclusion.
+She certainly behaves in a manner which would support such a conclusion.

 But no. We don’t have any such easy outs in that regard.
-If she “started early” at Primary school, it only means she had an extra year of Muggle schooling before she got to Hogwarts.
-Socially she is quite clearly a late-bloomer.
-Her being older than Ron and Harry may go some small way towards explaining her bossiness, but that is about all that it accounts for.
+If she “started early” at Primary school (which Rowling did tell us on the original official website in March of 2004), it only means she had an extra year of Muggle schooling before she got to Hogwarts. .

-And Rowling up-ended that statement a few months later and finally pinned herself down to admitting that Hermione really is the oldest of the trio after all.
+And Rowling up-ended the statement she’d made in March, in December when she finally pinned herself down to admitting that Hermione really is the oldest of the trio after all.

-Item: she has never once failed to rise to the bait whenever Ron makes one of his egregious male chauvinist statements.
-A fact that I am convinced that Ron is quite clever enough to be perfectly well aware of, and who has almost certainly passed into the stage of — at least sometimes — doing it deliberately to tease.
+Item: she has never once failed to rise to the bait whenever Ron makes one of his egregious misogynistic statements.
+A fact that I am convinced that Ron is quite clever enough to be perfectly well aware of, and who has almost certainly passed into the stage of — at least sometimes — doing it deliberately to yank her chain.

 A “mature” individual would have figured that out.